Ogresuchus

 Ogresuchus is an extinct sebecid known from the Upper Cretaceous (Maastrichtian stage) Tremp Formation in Spain.
 It is the oldest known member of the Sebecidae and it is also the only known Mesozoic sebecid.
 The type species, O. furatus, was named in 2020.
-It was a small crocodilian, measuring 1.09 m long and weighing about 9 kg.
+It was a small crocodylomorph, measuring 1.09 m long and weighing about 9 kg.

 Discovery and naming

 The holotype was discovered in July 2013 at the Mirador del Cretaci site, but it was stolen before palaeontologists could excavate it.
 After several weeks of searching, the Mossos d'Esquadra Historical Heritage Unit tracked down the stolen specimen and the thief was promptly arrested.
 The holotype was in a rather precarious state of conservation until it was correctly prepared several years later.

 It was named Ogresuchus furatus in 2020 and the holotype is now on display at the Coll de Nargó Dinosaur Museum (Dinosfera).
 The generic name means "Ogre crocodile", referring to its possible diet of infant sauropods, which the specific name is derived from a Latin word being "to be stolen", referring to the theft of the specimen.